 - Eliminate the real-estate mafia

 The real-estate mafia should be prevented from selling land to real-estate agents based on fertility.
 These agents market and advertise the land at exorbitant rates.
 We don’t need a real estate bubble in the agricultural sector just yet.

 - Access to information

 Most information is put out there in the form of initiatives, programs, and schemes although, the farmers more often than not, are unaware of such incentives.
-The long term solution would be through farmer education in a medium that information reaches farmers in the fastest and most efficient way possible.
+The long-term solution would be through farmer education on a medium that information reaches farmers in the fastest and most efficient way possible.

 - Alternate income